matthewbaggett/Invoicely/sites/all/themes/invoicelyui/README.txt

    * Place extracted files inside the folder sites/all/libraries.
    * Make sure that the bootstrap.css file is reachable at sites/all/libraries/bootstrap/css/bootstrap.css.

 4. That's it!
-Enable bunnehbutt.
+Enable invoicelyui.

 CONFIGURATION